navikt/reops-meta/tooling/opinionated-tooling.md

 RPROMPT='$(get_kube_info)'
 ```

-Do you use Tmux and want it in the tmux status bar instead? ofc its possible! 🤩
+Do you use [Tmux](https://github.com/tmux/tmux/wiki) and want it in the tmux status bar instead? ofc its possible! 🤩

-`tmux/kube_status.sh`
+`kube_status.sh`
 ```bash
 #!/usr/bin/env bash
 ctx=$(kubectl config current-context 2>/dev/null)